quchen/articles/README.md

 - [functions_comprehensible.md][comprehensible]: Basic Haskell functions written in easily comprehensible notation.
 Nice for explaining e.g. `sequence`.
 - [great_things_about_haskell.md][great] explains what I thought was cool about Haskell some time ago.
 Maybe I should update it some day.
 - [haskell-equality-table.html][equality] [(live version)][equality-live] was created in a time where it seemed to be en vogue to create tables for the `==` operator in various languages.
 It's a very boring table.
+- [haskell-style.md][haskell-style] describes my Haskell code style and the rationale behind it.
 - [install_haskell_platform_manually.md][hp] was once a small file for myself to walk me through setting up GHC properly in case I needed to.
 The revised version is this file, explaining how to get from zero to GHC and Haskell Platform.
 - [law-rules.md][law-rules] is a draft of a not-yet-proposed proposal for a GHC feature.
 - [lens-infix-operators.md][lens-infix] provides an overview of what the individual symbols in infix operators of the [lens][lens] library stand for.